 You’re a brand, and you have decided to start a podcast.

 Many people tend to overlook this question and that’s a big mistake.
-Being able to identify your podcast goal is going to help you immensely when making decisions around your podcast (i.e. what format should the show be?
+Being able to identify your podcast goals is going to help you immensely when making decisions around your podcast (i.e. what format should the show be?
 What types of guests should you feature?
 Where should this series be promoted?).

 Now, there are a variety of podcast goals you might have.
 It’s very much up to you and your brand.
 Some possible podcast goals might be: